pavel-palta/course-dbt/greenery/submissions/week2.md

 #

-#### 7. The marketing mart could contain a model like user_order_facts which contains order information at the user level
+#### 7. The marketing mart could contain a model like user_order_facts which contains order information at the user level.

 ###### For those who are less familiar with e-commerce and marketing, we might want to dig into users — when was their first order?
 Last order?
 How many orders have they made?
 Total spend?
 We might want to dig into our biggest customers and look at trends.
 As a simple but important model, we can connect user and order data to make querying data about a user easier for stakeholders